-- We believe in providing a science and social studies curriculum that ignites a passion for learning about the world early in life. - Our social studies curriculum is integrated with our literacy curriculum, Bookworms, and follows the North Carolina Standard Course of Study. - Science and social studies will always involve reading and discussing high-quality nonfiction literature and responding in various ways. - Our scientists will learn to inquire, ask questions, conduct experiments, make discoveries, and report observations. - We want our students to learn a culturally relevant form of social studies, so they will be introduced to historical and political figures that your child can relate to.
+- We believe in providing a science and social studies curriculum that ignites a passion for learning about the world early in life. - Our social studies curriculum is integrated with our literacy curriculum, and follows the North Carolina Standard Course of Study.

+- Science and social studies will always involve reading and discussing high-quality, nonfiction literature and responding in various ways. - We want our scholars to learn a culturally relevant form of social studies, so your child will be introduced to historical and political figures that they can relate to. - Our scientists will learn to inquire, ask questions, conduct experiments, make discoveries, and report their observations.